theriverman/django-minio-backend/README.md

     See **Networking** below for a thorough explanation
   * The uploaded object's content-type is guessed during save.
 If `mimetypes.guess_type` fails to determine the correct content-type, then it falls back to `application/octet-stream`.

-## Networking
+## Networking and Docker
 If your Django application is running on a shared host with your MinIO instance, you should consider using the `MINIO_EXTERNAL_ENDPOINT` and `MINIO_EXTERNAL_ENDPOINT_USE_HTTPS` parameters.
 This way most traffic will happen internally between Django and MinIO.
-The external_endpoint parameters are required for external pre-signed URL generation.
+The external endpoint parameters are required for external pre-signed URL generation.

 If your Django application and MinIO instance are running on different hosts, you can omit the `MINIO_EXTERNAL_ENDPOINT` and `MINIO_EXTERNAL_ENDPOINT_USE_HTTPS` parameters, and **django-minio-backend** will default to the value of `MINIO_ENDPOINT`.

+Setting up and configuring custom networks in Docker is not in the scope of this document. <br>
+To learn more about Docker networking, see [Networking overview](https://docs.docker.com/network/) and [Networking in Compose](https://docs.docker.com/compose/networking/).

+See [README.Docker.md](README.Docker.md) for a real-life Docker Compose demonstration.

 ## Compatibility
   * Django 2.2 or later